sailoryf/TESS_Deblending/README.md

 python CalFac.py

 ## Cite the code
-Please cite `Fan, Ranga-Ram Chary, and Ji-Feng Liu, 2019’ if you find this code useful in your research.
+Please cite `Yang, F., Chary, R.-R., & Liu, J.-F. 2020a, ApJ, Accepted, arXiv:2012.08744’ if you find this code useful in your research.
-A BibTex citation will be updated when the work is accepted.